Improved torsion point attacks on SIDH variants: Preliminaries

 \erase{ {\smaller\smaller (Publishing the action of the secret isogeny on public points can be considered \emph{the} core idea behind SIDH: Alice needs $\phi_B(\GGAA)$ to complete the key exchange, but Bob must keep $\phi_B$ secret and Alice must keep $\GGAA$ secret.
 Handing out the action of $\phi_B$ on a publicly known group that \emph{contains} the secret $\GGAA$ is a clever workaround for this problem.) } } \end{enumerate}

 The SIKE proposal~\cite{azarderakhsh2019supersingular} suggests various choices of $(p,\None,\Ntwo)$ depending on the targeted security level: All parameter sets use powers of two and three for~$\None$ and~$\Ntwo$, respectively, with $\None \approx \Ntwo$ and $f=1$.
 For example, the smallest parameter set suggested in~\cite{azarderakhsh2019supersingular} uses $p = 2^{216} \cdot 3^{137}-1$.
-Other constructions belonging to the SIDH `family tree' of protocols use different types of parameters \cite{DBLP:journals/iacr/Costello19,DBLP:journals/iacr/AzarderakhshJJS19,sahusupersingular}.
+Other constructions belonging to the SIDH \enquote{family tree} of protocols use different types of parameters~\cite{DBLP:conf/isita/FurukawaKT18,DBLP:conf/asiacrypt/Costello20,DBLP:journals/iacr/AzarderakhshJJS19,sahusupersingular}.

-We may assume knowledge of $\End(E_0)$: The only known way to construct supersingular elliptic curves is by reduction of elliptic curves with CM by a small discriminant (which implies small-degree endomorphisms), or by isogeny walks starting from such curves (where knowledge of the path reveals the endomorphism ring, therefore requiring a trusted setup).
+We may assume knowledge of $\End(E_0)$: The only known way to construct supersingular elliptic curves is by reduction of elliptic curves with CM by a small discriminant (which implies small-degree endomorphisms: see~\cite{love2019supersingular,rational-irrational}), or by isogeny walks starting from such curves (where knowledge of the path reveals the endomorphism ring, thus requiring trusted setup).
 A common choice when $p\equiv3\pmod4$ is $j(E_0)=1728$ or a small-degree isogeny neighbour of that curve~\cite{azarderakhsh2019supersingular}.
+Various variants of SIDH exist in the literature.
+We will call a variant an \textit{SIDH-like} protocol if its security can be broken by solving \ref{torsion} for some values of $A$ and $B$.

+In \cite{DBLP:journals/iacr/AzarderakhshJJS19} the authors propose the following $n$-party key agreement, first introduced as GSIDH in~\cite{DBLP:conf/isita/FurukawaKT18}.\footnote{ \cite{DBLP:conf/isita/FurukawaKT18} also proposes a different group key agreement, SIBD, to which our attack does not apply.} The idea is to use primes of the form $p=f\prod_{i=1}^n\ell_i^{e_i}-1$ where $\ell_i$ is the $i$-th prime number, the $i$-th party's secret isogeny has degree $\ell_i^{e_i}$, the $i$-th participant provides the images of a basis of the $\prod_{j=1}^n\ell_j^{e_j}/\ell_i^{e_i}$ torsion, and $f$ is a small cofactor.
+They choose the starting curve to be of \jinvariant 1728 and choose the $e_i$ in such a way that all the $\ell_i^{e_i}$ are of roughly the same size.
+This is an example of an SIDH-like protocol; for this protocol to be secure it is required that \ref{torsion} be hard when $A=\ell_1^{e_1}$ and $B=f\prod_{i=2}^{n}\ell_i^{e_i}$.
+However, we prove in Theorem~\ref{thm:polybreakgroupkey} that \ref{torsion} can be solved in polynomial time for 6 or more parties; also see Table~\ref{table:group-key-exchange} for the complexity of our attack for any number of parties.